uspki/policies/certificate-policy.md

 2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate data and Certificate management processes
 3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats

-The CA shall undergo or perform a Vulnerability Scan:
+All CAs shall undergo or perform a Vulnerability Scan:

 - At least once per quarter, on public and private IP addresses identified as within the CA's system boundaries
 - Within one week of receiving a request from the FPKIPA or the U.S. Government Federal Information Security Modernization Act Authorizing Official for the CA
 - After any system or network changes that the CA determines are significant

-The CA shall undergo a Penetration Test on the CA system boundaries on at least an annual basis and after infrastructure or application upgrades or modifications that the CA determines are significant.
+Subordinate CAs shall undergo a Penetration Test on the CA system boundaries on at least an annual basis and after infrastructure or application upgrades or modifications that the CA determines are significant.

-The CA shall record evidence that each Vulnerability Scan and Penetration Test was performed by a person or entity with the skills, tools, proficiency, code of ethics, and independence necessary to provide a reliable Vulnerability Scan or Penetration Test.
+CAs shall record evidence that each Vulnerability Scan and Penetration Test was performed by a person or entity with the skills, tools, proficiency, code of ethics, and independence necessary to provide a reliable Vulnerability Scan or Penetration Test.

 ### 5.5 Records archival
 CAs shall archive records separately from the CA backups.
 In addition to the archive requirements specified in this CP, archive procedures shall follow either the General Records Schedules established by the National Archives and Records Administration (NARA) or an agency-specific general records schedule as applicable.

 #### 5.5.1 Types of records archived
 CA archive records shall be sufficiently detailed to determine the proper operation of the CA and the validity of any certificate issued by the CA.  At a minimum, the following data shall be recorded for archive:

 - CA accreditation
 - Certificate Policy
 - Certification Practice Statement(s)
 - Contractual obligations and other agreements concerning operations of the CA
-- Security events, as specified in Section 5.4.1
+- Security events, as specified in section 5.4.1
-- CA key lifecycle management events, as specified in Section 5.4.1
+- CA key lifecycle management events, as specified in section 5.4.1
-- Subscriber Certificate lifecycle management events, as specified in Section 5.4.1
+- Subscriber Certificate lifecycle management events, as specified in section 5.4.1
 - Subscriber agreements and / or Terms of use agreements
 - All certificates issued
 - All CRLs issued